Police Arrest Man Who Allegedly Stole 660 Gallons Of Fuel In Van At Royal Farms

 BALTIMORE COUNTY, MD.
-(WJZ) — Baltimore County Police have arrested a suspect after a suspicious van with 660 gallons of fuel was found near White Marsh Monday evening.

-BALTIMORE COUNTY, MD.
-(WJZ) — Baltimore County Police have arrested a suspect after a suspicious van with 660 gallons of fuel was found near White Marsh Monday evening.
+(WJZ) — Baltimore County Police arrested a suspect after a suspicious van with 660 gallons of fuel was found near White Marsh Monday evening.

-A 30-year-old man has been arrested, police have not identified him yet.
+A 30-year-old man has been arrested; police have not identified him yet.

 Police were dispatched around 3:30 p.m. to Royal Farms store on Pulaski Highway after a report that a car was filling up large tanks with fuel.